|Distance||330 miles (533 km)|

 CrossCountry is a fast speed train company in the United Kingdom and for your next train from London to Edinburgh you can choose between Standard Class and First Class tickets on Omio.

-One of the best ways to travel from London to Edinburgh is by taking a train with CrossCountry.
-Omio helps you find the ideal CrossCountry train from London to Edinburgh by showing you CrossCountry’s current train timetables, the train tickets on offer (including amenities offered onboard and travel information like luggage policy) and the best prices for this London to Edinburgh route.
-You can expect to travel 330 miles (533 km) between London and Edinburgh on a train with CrossCountry.
-If you are using the Omio app to search for trains between London and Edinburgh, you can check straight away if the CrossCountry ticket is a mobile ticket, which makes it easy for you to go paperless when travelling without needing to purchase tickets in person at the train station.
-Once you’ve found that perfect train, book your CrossCountry train ticket on Omio quickly and easily, then enjoy your upcoming trip from London to Edinburgh!
+One of the best ways to travel between London and Edinburgh is by taking a train with CrossCountry.
+Omio helps you find the ideal CrossCountry train from London to Edinburgh by showing you CrossCountry’s current train timetables, the train tickets on offer (including amenities offered onboard and travel information like luggage policy) and the best prices for this London to Edinburgh journey.
+You can expect to travel 330 miles (533 km) from London to Edinburgh on a train with CrossCountry.
+If you are using the Omio app to search for trains from London to Edinburgh, you can check straight away if the CrossCountry ticket is a mobile ticket, which makes it easy for you to go paperless when travelling without needing to purchase tickets in person at the train station.
+Once you’ve found that perfect train, book your CrossCountry train ticket on Omio quickly and easily, then enjoy your upcoming trip between London and Edinburgh!

 Travellers heading north between the English and Scottish capitals can take trains on the East Coast Main Line as a comfortable and scenic alternative to a flight.
 There are frequent direct departures from London King's Cross seven days a week, with journey times averaging around four hours and 30 minutes.
 Departure times range from early morning to early evening.
 A sleeper service to Edinburgh also operates, from London Euston Station.